A38 road: North of Bristol

 The route to the north of the city is also very busy: it runs as a single carriageway up to the junction with the A4174 ring road at Filton, and where it runs as Gloucester Road is a busy shopping parade.
-Beyond the ring road, it runs as dual-carriageway past Filton Airport which lies in South Gloucestershire, which contains bases for Royal Mail, Airbus, Rolls-Royce and others.
+Beyond the ring road, it runs as dual-carriageway past the site of the now-closed Filton Airport which lies in South Gloucestershire, which contains bases for Royal Mail, Airbus, Rolls-Royce and others.
+The Almondsbury Junction to Southmead Roundabout Improvement would cost £4,915,000 for 3 mi of dual cariageway in 1975.
+This improvement was first announced in April 1968, along with the M5 extension from Edithmead to Exeter, and the extension of the M32.
+It opened in parts, with the last part on 31 August 1978 It was built by Sir Lindsay Parkinson & Company.

 Beyond junction 16 of the M5 it runs as a broad single carriageway, again parallel to the M5 in route towards Gloucester.

 The present road from Bristol through Horfield was one of the additional roads added to the Bristol turnpike roads in 1749.
 This passed through Thornbury to Stone, just beyond the boundary of South Gloucestershire, where it met one of the Gloucester turnpike roads.
 From Almondsbury, the road approximately follows the line of the Roman road from Sea Mills to Gloucester.
 The previous main route out of Bristol (one of twelve roads from the city, turnpiked in 1727) was Stapleton and Hambrook to the upper end of Tytherington and thence to Stone.
 This seems to be parts of B4058, B4424, and then unclassified roads.
 However, Ogilby's Britannia shows a route following the B4058 as far as Cromhall, then through Stinchcombe Bottom, Dursley, and Cam before joining the present road.